ITurres/blog_app/README.md

 - The Blog app will is classic example of a blog website.
 A fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

+- It will also can be used from other applications through the API endpoints.

 #### Learning objectives

 - Use Ruby Gems as a software packages system.